This article originally appeared on VICE Canada.

 I remember one of the worst shameovers I ever got, almost exactly a decade ago.

 I was 21 and had been at a music festival.
-Me and two friends sloppily pounded a two-six of vodka in the parking lot before entering the grounds.
+Me and two friends sloppily pounded a 750ml bottle of vodka in the parking lot before entering the grounds.
 I remember waking up a few hours later, face down in the grass.
 As I propped myself upright and looked around, I realized none of my friends were around me.
 So I set off to find them, and once I did, began drinking again.
 I have a vague memory of taking my shirt off, revealing a red lace bra.

 After the day was over, my one friend who was our designated driver took us back home and I fell into a sweaty sleep.
 I dreamt that my friends staged an intervention for me.
 When I woke up, that dream kind of came true.
 It wasn’t a full intervention, but my DD friend called me and basically said “enough is enough.”